TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: TwinVLA Details

 \subsection{Joint Attention}

-The joint attention in TwinVLA is fundamentally almost identical to the implementation in the Mixture-of-Transformers (MoT)~\citep{liang2024mixtureoftransformerssparsescalablearchitecture} study.
+The joint attention in TwinVLA is fundamentally almost identical to the implementation in the Mixture-of-Transformers (MoT)~\citep{liang2024mixtureoftransformerssparsescalablearchitecture}, but we applied attention-reweighting (\Cref{appendix:attn_re}).
 While MoT has transformers for text, image, and speech inputs, in TwinVLA, the inputs for the left and right arms correspond to these.

 Furthermore, MoT requires an operation to group mixed inputs by modality and then restore their original order.
 However, this process is unnecessary in TwinVLA because the inputs are fed in a fixed sequence: left arm, then right arm.
-The detailed computation process is shown in~\Cref{alg:joint_attn}.
+The detailed computation process is shown in~\Cref{alg:joint_attn_alg}.